newrelic/go-agent/v3/integrations/logcontext-v2/nrzerolog/Readme.md

 	// Wrap logger with New Relic Hook nrLogger := baseLogger.Hook(nrHook)
 	nrLogger.Info().Msg("Hello World")

+	// Send logs to New Relic inside of a transaction txn := app.StartTransaction("My Transaction")
+	ctx := newrelic.NewContext(context.Background(), txn)

+	nrTxnHook := nrzerolog.NewRelicHook{
+		App:     app,
+		Context: ctx,
 	}

+	txnLogger := baseLogger.Hook(nrTxnHook)
+	txnLogger.Debug().Msg("This is a transaction log")

+	txn.End()
+}
 ```

 ## Usage

+Please enable the agent to ingest your logs by calling newrelic.ConfigZerologPluginEnabled(true),
+when setting up your application.
+This will enable log forwarding and log metrics in the
+go agent automatically.

+This integration for the zerolog logging frameworks uses a built in feature
+of the zerolog framework called hook functions.
+Zerolog loggers can be modified
+to have hook functions run on them before each time a write is executed.
+When a
+logger is hooked, meaning a hook function was added to that logger with the Hook()
-When zerolog hooks a logger object, a copy of that logger is made and the
+funciton, a copy of that logger is created with those changes.
+Note that zerolog
-hook is appended to it.
-Zerolog will *Never* check if you duplicate information
-in your logger, so it is very important to treat each logger as an immutable step
-in how you generate your logs.
-If you apply a hook function to a logger that is
-already hooked, it will capture all logs generated from that logger twice.
+will *never* attempt to verify that the hook functions were not duplicated, or
-To avoid that issue, we recommend that you create a base logger object with the
+that fields are not repeated in any way.
+As a result, we recommend that you create
+a base logger that is configured in the way you prefer to use zerolog.
+Then you
-formatting settings you prefer, then new hooked loggers from that base logger.
+create hooked loggers to send log data to New Relic from that base logger.

 The plugin captures the log level, and the message from zerolog.
-It will generate a
+It will also collect
-timestamp at the moment the hook function is called in zerolog.
-In most cases, this
+distributed tracing data from your transaction context.
+At the moment the hook function is
+called in zerolog, a timestamp will be generated for your log .In most cases, this
-timestamp will be the same as the time posted in zerolog, however in some corner
+timestamp will be the same as the time posted in zerolog log message, however it is possible that
-cases, a very small amount of offset is possible.
+there could be a slight offset depending on the the performance of your system.